Policy last updated

 - Schools must inform parents or carers of newly arrived students for whom English is an additional language of the intensive English language programs available to them and how they can be accessed.

-- Students who have been assessed as eligible typically attend an English language school or centre for between six and twelve months, depending on their educational background and/or refugee/humanitarian status.
+- Students who are assessed as eligible typically attend an English language school or centre for between six and twelve months, depending on their educational background and/or refugee/humanitarian status.

 - The Virtual New Arrivals Program (VNAP) is available for students in isolated or rural schools who cannot access an English language school or centre.